lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 Lock period duration is configurable and determined by the DAO via `DEFAULT_ADMIN_ROLE`.

 Deposited LDO tokens are held on the Node Operator's vault (`LidoGovernanceLockVault.sol`) created upon first deposit and can be used in the protocol's governance.
 Delegation on both Aragon Voting and Snapshot voting is supported.
 It is also possible to vote on Aragon proposals directly.

-`MetaRegistry` is notified about weight multiplier changes when Node Operators deposit or withdraw their LDO tokens. `MetaRegistry` pulls the recent weight multiplier from the provider should the Node Operator weight need recalculation due to changes in the other weight providers or changes to the Node Operator's type.

 Unlike other providers that provide weight boost for the exact Node Operator, LDO Lock Provider provides weight boost for all Node Operators in the Node Operator Group the Node Operator belongs to.
 This design decision is motivated by the fact that, unlike other providers, LDO lock does not have any direct impact on the particular Node Operator in the group, and rather indicates overall alignment of the group owner with the goals and values of the Lido DAO.
 If several operators in the same group weight boost from the LDO Lock provider, the largest boost is used to avoid situations of staked boosts from the same provider.